 I’ll be honest: this road trip is entirely inspired by my research in Moon Northern California Road Trips.
 I’ve had several trip opportunities to visit the eastern Sierras fall through, but I’m hoping to tick this one off my own Someday List soon.

 There you go!
-Eight epic road trips from San Francisco that you can plan now and do in the future… (Whenever we can travel again!).
+Eight epic road trips from San Francisco that you can plan now if you feel safe traveling.
 If you have questions about any of them, let me know in the comments!